 In other cases, such as Total Hydrocarbon periodic monitoring of oxidizers or other control devices in lieu of CEMS, or for NOx and CO periodic monitoring of combustion devices, the Permit may refer to posted procedures.

 Facilities that receive air permits that contain requirements for periodic

 monitoring of VOC through the use of hand held/portable or other instrumentation

 may be required to submit protocols that identify the type and manufacturer/model

 number of the equipment proposed for such monitoring.
 The protocol must

 also contain the procedures for sampling and a quality assurance/quality

-is required as part of the air permit.
+control plan.
+EMS approval of the protocol may be required as part of the air permit.
 The protocol assures the proposed

 equipment has the ability to adequately measure contaminant levels,